-Judge to release info on FBI raid of Trump’s former lawyer
+Judge: Feds can post info on FBI raid of Trump’s ex-lawyer

-NEW YORK (AP) — A judge has directed prosecutors to publicly release documents related to the search warrant that authorized last year’s FBI raids on the home and office of President Donald Trump’s former lawyer, Michael Cohen.
+NEW YORK (AP) — A judge directed prosecutors Monday to publicly release documents related to the search warrant for last year’s FBI raids on the home and office of President Donald Trump’s former lawyer, Michael Cohen.

-U.S. District Judge William H. Pauley III said redacted versions of the documents should be released Tuesday.
+U.S. District Judge William H. Pauley III ordered that redacted versions of the documents be released Tuesday.

 Media organizations had requested access to the records.

-Pauley sentenced Cohen to prison in December for crimes including lying to Congress and paying two women to stay silent about affairs they claimed to have had with Trump.
+Pauley sentenced Cohen to three years in prison in December for crimes including lying to Congress and paying two women to stay silent about affairs they claimed to have had with Trump.

 Most Read Nation & World Stories